Chao-Xi/jxazurebook/docs/az104/10webapp.md

 Key points and knowledge for the AZ-104 exam extracted from the article:

-1. Custom Domain:
+1. **Custom Domain:**
    - Understanding the use of custom domains to provide memorable domain names for web applications in Azure rather than using Azure-provided domain names.
-   - Knowledge of configuring A records and TXT records in the DNS zone of the DNS provider to associate the custom domain with the public IP address of the web application.
+   - Knowledge of **configuring A records and TXT records in the DNS zone of the DNS provider to associate the custom domain with the public IP address of the web application**.

 2. Scaling:
    - Knowledge of scaling options available for web applications, including scaling out compute resources within the App Service plan and scaling up by upgrading the App Service plan to provide more compute resources and features.